False discovery proportion envelopes with m-consistency

 An irrevocable decision (reject or not) has to be taken in turn for each new hypothesis, depending on past observations only.
-The path is naturally defined according to the set of rejections until time $t$, for varying $t$. \end{itemize} Let us introduce notation that encompasses the three settings mentioned above: the set of hypotheses is denoted by $\cH$ (potentially infinite), the set of null hypotheses $\cH_0$ is an unknown subset of $\cH$, and a path $\Pi=(R_k, k\geq 1)$ (with convention $R_0=\emptyset$) is an ordered sequence of nested subsets of $\cH$ that depends only on the observations.
-A confidence envelope is a sequence $(\ol{\FDP}_k, k\geq 1)$ (with convention $\ol{\FDP}_0=0$) of random variables valued in $[0,1]$, depending only on the observations, such that, for some pre-specified level $\delta$, we have
+The path is naturally defined according to the set of rejections until time $t$, for varying $t$. {It is markedly different from the pre-ordered setting because decisions are irrevocable and the set of nulls is not a pre-specified finite set.} \end{itemize} Let us introduce notation that encompasses the three settings mentioned above: the set of hypotheses is denoted by $\cH$ (potentially infinite), the set of null hypotheses $\cH_0$ is an unknown subset of $\cH$, and a path $\Pi=(R_k, k\ge 1)$ (with convention $R_0=\emptyset$) is an ordered sequence of nested subsets of $\cH$ that depends only on the observations.
+A confidence envelope is a sequence $(\ol{\FDP}_k, k\ge 1)$ (with convention $\ol{\FDP}_0=0$) of random variables valued in $[0,1]$, depending only on the observations, such that, for some pre-specified level $\delta$, we have